VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

       POST, PUT, etc.) is allowed or denied

-    * "noact", a boolean which set to false allows to update without including the previous parameter (a.k.a. actions are not updated), while set to true means that if no action is specified then all actions are removed from the policy (the policy then has not effect)
+    * "noact", a boolean which set to false allows to update without including the previous parameter (i.e. actions are not updated), while set to true means that if no action is specified then all actions are removed from the policy (the policy will have no effect)

    It returns some info about the policy identified by "id" with the updated fields (please refer to policy info GET or creation for response format).

  * **/application/{id}** expects the "vitalManToken" session cookie and the following form parameters to be included in the request:

     * "description", the updated application description